istvans/scripts/README.md

 ## build_kodi_waipu_addon_on_rpi_osmc.sh
 An automated way of building the [Waipu.tv](https://github.com/flubshi/pvr.waipu) PVR plugin for Kodi on a Raspberry Pi OSMC.
-By default it build for Kodi Leia, but another version can be specified as an argument too.
+By default it builds the addon for Kodi Leia, but another version can be specified as an argument too.